hschellman/computing-basics/_episodes/05-end-of-basics.md

 ---
-title: End of the basics lesson - Continue to learn how to build code and submit batch jobs
+title: End of the basics lesson - Continue on your own to learn how to build code and submit batch jobs
 teaching: 5
 exercises: 0
 questions: